-Family law cases are billed hourly, elder law clients are charged a flat fee (with some exceptions).
+Family law cases are billed hourly, elder law clients are charged a flat fee (with some exceptions for both).

 You deserve timely communication with your attorney.
 Many people complain that they do not hear from their attorney or that they cannot get a call back.
 This is something you should not experience.
-If you have an urgent issue that needs to be addressed, my Client Communications Coordinator, Jodi, is able to schedule 15- minute phone appointments on my calendar.
+If you have an urgent issue that needs to be addressed, want an update or just touch base my assistant Brenda is able to schedule 15- minute phone appointments on my calendar or she can ask me your question.
 I check my email throughout the day and will respond as soon as soon as I have an answer to your question or issue.
-If you want an update, to touch base, or have a question, you can call Jodi to schedule a time to speak with me.
 I never want you to feel out of the loop in your case.

 A dissolution of marriage is a way to terminate your marriage with the Court.
 In order to proceed with a dissolution of marriage, you and your spouse must come to an agreement on all issues in your marriage prior to filing anything with the Court.
 Often people view this as the most amicable way to terminate a marriage.
 A divorce can either be contested or uncontested.
 An uncontested divorce is similar to a dissolution of marriage but involves a different process.
 Often an uncontested divorce is filed because one party cannot be present in Court.
 A contested divorce is filed if the parties are not able to come to an agreement prior to filing anything with the Court.
 Divorce is also used to seek relief from the Court in the form of temporary orders (child support, spousal support) or if there are issues of domestic violence in the household.